 Now let’s examine IPVanish’s features.

-Here are the features offered by IPVanish:
+Here are the main features of IPVanish:

 - Obfuscation feature to defeat VPN blocks (they refer to this as “Scramble”)